Last updated on August 6th, 2023 at 06:41 am

 The high digestibility of fish lipids means they can provide lots of usable energy.

-If a diet does not provide enough energy, the fish or shrimp will have to break down valuable protein for energy, which is expensive and can increase production of toxic ammonia.
+If a diet does not provide enough energy, the fish or shrimp will have to break down valuable protein for energy, which is expensive and can increase the production of toxic ammonia.

 Good quality fishmeal contains antioxidants or compounds that reduce the possibility of damage from highly reactive toxic substances which are continually produced at the molecular level in animal cells.